AEPC urges commerce ministry to start talks for preferential trade deal with UK to boost exports | Business

 The agreement, if implemented, would help in removing the tariff disadvantage faced by Indian apparels in the UK market.
 The chairman added that apparel exports to UK, which is India's third largest export destination after the US and UAE, have been facing a tariff disadvantage of 9.6 per cent as against countries like Bangladesh due to the EU's Generalised Scheme of Preferences (GSP), which the UK plans to continue offering to the LDCs.

-India's readymade garments exports to the UK fell 0.8 per cent to USD 1.60 billion in 2019, he noted..
+India's readymade garments exports to the UK fell 0.8 per cent to USD 1.60 billion in 2019, he noted.
+Goyal had earlier stated that India is open to negotiate an initial early harvest agreement with the UK, ahead of a full-fledged free trade pact between the two countries.

+Under free trade agreement (FTA), the partners significantly reduce or eliminate import duties for maximum number of goods, besides relaxing norms to promote trade in services.
+The bilateral trade between the two countries stood at USD 15.5 billion in 2019-20, as against USD 16.87 billion in 2018-19.

 - READ MORE ON: